In an ideal situation where there is balance and everything is working right and our security into the future is guaranteed, we won’t need leadership.

 Learn from others: Seek out mentors and leaders you admire and learn from their experiences.
 Take note of their leadership styles, decision-making processes, and communication techniques.

-Read books on leadership: There are numerous books on how to be a leader that provide valuable insights into honing these qualities and techniques.
+Read books on leadership: There are numerous books on how to be a leader that provides valuable insights into honing these qualities and techniques.
 Reading books on the concept can help you expand your knowledge and develop your skills.

 Attend leadership training: Attend training sessions for leaders or seminars that are designed to enhance your skills.
 These programs often cover a range of topics such as communication, decision-making, and team-building.